pnlong/cse15l-lab-reports/lab-report-5.md

 ### Bug Fix

-Within the inner-`while` loop of the `semantic-analysis` section of the `handleRequest()` method (found in `ChatServer.java`), the `characterIndex` variable, which is part of the `while` loop condition, never incremented.
+Within the inner-`while` loop of the `semantic-analysis` section of the `handleRequest()` method (found in `ChatServer.java`), the `characterIndex` variable, which is part of the `while` loop condition, never increments.
 As a result, the program got stuck in an infinite while loop.
 I simply had to a single line at the end of the `while` loop clause (after the `if` statement ladder) that incremented `characterIndex` after each iteration:

 ```java
 characterIndex++;